Home Improvement

 Another important thing to mention is that split-system air conditioning can be standard or inverter, with the latter being much more efficient in terms of energy consumption and of course, cost.

-The difference between the two is that standard air-con units have two settings with regards to the compressor motor’s speed – on and off.
-So, when the desired temperature is reached, the motor stops until it needs to start again, when the room gets below or above the initially set temperature.
+The difference between the two is that standard air-con units have two settings concerning the compressor motor’s speed – on and off.
+So, when the desired temperature is reached, the motor stops until it needs to start again when the room gets below or above the initially set temperature.
 The going-back-into-motion process of the motor uses up quite a bit of energy, making the system less efficient.

 Luckily, these days manufacturers focus on producing inverter split systems, where the motor never switches off but is regulated via its useful functionality that graduates the speed.
-Or in other words, inverter split-system air conditioning uses less energy (up to 30% less) than fixed speed split systems.
+In other words, inverter split-system air conditioning uses less energy (up to 30% less) than fixed-speed split systems.

 We should also note here that one can have multi-unit split-system air conditioning installed, where multiple interior units are connected to one condenser unit.